unixorn/git-extra-commands/README.md

 - [gitgo](https://github.com/ltj/gitgo) - Open a GitHub/Gitlab hosted repository in your browser via the command-line (macOS only).
 - [gitql](https://github.com/filhodanuvem/gitql) - Gitql is a `git` query language.
 - [gitsh](https://github.com/thoughtbot/gitsh) - An interactive shell for `git`.
 From within gitsh you can issue any `git` command, even using your local aliases and configuration.
+- [gitspace](https://github.com/softspark/gitspace) - Bind a `git` identity to a directory.
+The wrong account fails loudly instead of signing a commit quietly.
 - [gitty](https://github.com/Omibranch/gitty) - Single-binary CLI for Git and GitHub with short, human-readable commands. `gitty up` stages, commits, and pushes in one step.
 - [gunstage](https://github.com/LucasLarson/gunstage) - There are at least eight ways to unstage files in a `git` repository.
 This is a command-line shell plugin for undoing `git add`.
 - [hitch](https://github.com/therubymug/hitch) - Allows developers to be properly credited when Pair Programming and using `git`.